NHSDigital/patient-switching-adaptors-mapping-documentation/document references/README.md

 4. If the Adaptor has generated a placeholder the media type will have a fixed value of `plain/text`.
-5. If the attachment is present, the generated filename will consist of the narrativeStatement ID and a file extension derived from the MIME content type.
-If the Adaptor has generated a placeholder the filename will be "AbsentAttachment{{narrativeStatementId}}.txt" e.g. AbsentAttachmentB2BAE43C-C540-4A0B-9EB7-D36D2F106F69.txt.
+5. If the attachment is present, the generated filename will consist of the NarrativeStatement ID and a file extension derived from `DocumentReference.content.attachment.contentType`.
+If the Adaptor has generated a placeholder the filename will be "AbsentAttachment<b>{{narrativeStatementId}}</b>.txt" e.g. AbsentAttachmentB2BAE43C-C540-4A0B-9EB7-D36D2F106F69.txt.

 ### Placeholder generation